ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Signed Statement is a COSE Envelope wrapped around a Statement, binding the metadata in the Envelope to the Statement.
 In COSE, an Envelope consists of a protected header (included in the Issuer's signature) and an unprotected header (not included in the Issuer's signature).

+Feed:

+: see Subject

 Issuer:

-: organizations, stakeholders, and users involved in creating or attesting to supply chain artifacts, releasing authentic Statements to a definable set of peers
+: organizations, stakeholders, and users involved in creating or attesting to supply chain artifacts, releasing authentic Statements to a definable set of peers.
 An Issuer may be the owner or author of Artifacts, or an independent third party such as an auditor, reviewer or an endorser.

 Receipt:

-: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Registry.
-Receipts are based on COSE Signed Merkle Tree Proofs {{-COMETRE}}; they consist of a Registry-specific inclusion proof, a signature by the Transparency Service of the state of the Registry, and additional metadata (contained in the signature's protected headers) to assist in auditing.
+: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Append-Only Log.
+Receipts are based on COSE Signed Merkle Tree Proofs {{-COMETRE}}.
+Receipts consist of Transparency Service-specific inclusion proofs, a signature by the Transparency Service of the state of the Append-only Log, and additional metadata (contained in the signature's protected headers) to assist in auditing.

 Registration:

-: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, and producing a Receipt.
+: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, adding to the Append-only Log, and producing a Receipt.

 Registration Policy:

-: the pre-condition enforced by the Transparency Service before registering a Signed Statement, rendering it as a Signed Statement, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.
+: the pre-condition enforced by the Transparency Service before registering a Signed Statement, based on information in the non-opaque header and metadata contained in its COSE Envelope.
+A Transparency Service MAY implement any range of policies that meets their needs.
+However a Transparency Service can not alter the contents of the Signed Statements.

 Registry: